anxkhn/iNotes/README.md

 - **Backend:** The backend is powered by Node.js and Express.js, with MongoDB serving as the database for storing, updating, and deleting your notes.

+## Database Structure

+**User Data:**

+- Each user has the following attributes:
+  - Username (String, required, unique)
+  - Email (String, required, unique)
+  - Password (String, required)

+**Note Data:**

+- Each note has the following attributes:
+  - Title (String, required)
+  - Content (String, required)
+  - Date (Date, automatically generated, defaults to the current date and time)
+  - User ID (String, required, to associate notes with users)
+  - Name (String, required)

+These structures describe how user and note data is organized within the MongoDB database.
+User data includes details about each user, and note data includes information about the notes, such as their title, content, creation date, and their association with a user using their User ID.

 ## Quick Start